the-events-calendar/the-events-calendar/readme.txt

 = [4.9.1] TBD =

+* Fix - Prevent recurring events all page to throw 404 when events are in the past [126790]
 * Tweak - Add values for the JSON-LD object to avoid Google console errors.
 Fields added: `offers.availability`, `offers.category`, `offers.priceCurrency`, `offers.validFrom` and `performer` [120193]
 * Tweak - Add `tribe_events_cost_unformatted` filter to allow WPML support for WooCommerce Multilingual